felipebetancur/ll2dot/README.md

 [![GoDoc](https://godoc.org/decomp.org/x/cmd/ll2dot?status.svg)](https://godoc.org/decomp.org/x/ll2dot)

-`ll2dot` is a tool which creates control flow graphs of LLVM IR assembly files (e.g. *.ll -> *.dot).
+`ll2dot` is a tool which generates control flow graphs from LLVM IR assembly files (e.g. *.ll -> *.dot).
 The output is a set of GraphViz DOT files, each representing the control flow graph of a function using one node per basic block.

-For a source file "foo.ll" containing the functions "bar" and "baz" the following DOT files will be created:
+For a source file "foo.ll" containing the functions "bar" and "baz" the following DOT files will be generated:

    * foo_graphs/bar.dot
    * foo_graphs/baz.dot